 Court said law was overbroad and violated the First Amendment

 He found it disturbing that in trying to protect children, the Michigan law limited grown men and women from accessing materials that may be appropriate for them.
 This would result in the adult population of Michigan only reading material fit for children.

 Frankfurter thus concluded that the statute was not reasonably restricted to the evil it was meant to stop.
-The Court ruled, therefore, that the Michigan law’s overbreadth arbitrarily curtailed freedom of press — an individual liberty protected by the due-process clause of the 14th Amendment — rendering it unconstitutional.Send Feedback on this article
+The Court ruled, therefore, that the Michigan law’s overbreadth arbitrarily curtailed freedom of press — an individual liberty protected by the First Amendment and the due process clause of the 14th Amendment — rendering it unconstitutional.Send Feedback on this article